leeofham/SEI-Project-1/README.md

 ## Process
 _I started off just building the grids and getting the click events to work.
 After a couple days of coding, it soon became apparent that the way I was doing things was very long.
 So I started out again and found it a lot easier._

-_Time management wise, I had finished the base game fairly quickly but starting again was quite annoying, as I had already invested approximately 15 hours into it._
+_Time management wise, I had finished the base game fairly quickly but starting again was quite annoying, as I had already invested approximately 15 hours into it.
+I also feel I could have managed my time better by not committing so much time to the computer firing mechanics and focussed on other things.
+Style wise the page is very minimalistic and to the point, but I feel it could have extra things._

 ### Challenges
 1. _There was a lot of little challenges brought up by this project.
 However, the first main challenge was finding a way to lay the ships out with the zones around them.
 Both user and computer had to abide by these rules._